There’s a lot of anecdotal evidence about the benefits of minimalism, but the skeptic in you may wonder, is this for real?

 Yes, I got rid of a lot of my emotional clutter, but every single room in my home has something special or sentimental from loved ones that have passed that I can now share with my kids.

-They have a lot of energy, they love to play, have burping contests, watch Netflix, grill out with my husband and I on the balcony.
+They have a lot of energy, they love to play, have burping contests, watch Netflix, enjoy playing with their favorite toys, and grill out with my husband and I on the balcony.

 We do all the stuff “normal” families do, we just have more time, money, and freedom to do it.